apache/spark/docs/sql-error-conditions-invalid-aggregate-filter-error-class.md

 [SQLSTATE: 42903](sql-error-conditions-sqlstates.html#class-42-syntax-error-or-access-rule-violation)

-FILTER expression in aggregate function has errors:
+The FILTER expression `<filterExpr>` in an aggregate function is invalid.

 This error class has the following derived error classes:

 ## CONTAINS_AGGREGATE

-FILTER expression contains an aggregation.
+Expected a FILTER expression without aggregation, but found `<aggExpr>`.

 ## CONTAINS_WINDOW_FUNCTION

-FILTER expression contains window function.
+Expected a FILTER expression without window functions, but found `<windowExpr>`.

 ## NON_DETERMINISTIC

-FILTER expression is non-deterministic.
+Expected non-deterministic FILTER expression.

 ## NOT_BOOLEAN

-FILTER expression is not of boolean type.
+Expected FILTER expression of boolean type.